jun7/wyebadblock/README.md

 For exsample, while epiphay's webproc uses 240M RAM for [a page](http://simple-adblock.com/faq/testing-your-adblocker/), wyeb uses 160M for the same page.
-Of cause the adblock uses 80M but not gain.
+Of course the adblock uses 80M but not gain.

 ### usage: